Level 1 - Foundation Phase

 - Allow your heart rate to come down

-2. Full-body mobility & stretching (2–4 minutes)
+2. Full-Body Mobility & Stretching (2–4 minutes)

-Choose 3–4 of the following and hold each for 20–30 seconds:
+Choose 3–4 of the following:

 - Hamstring stretch (seated or standing)